kubernetes/community/committee-steering/governance/sig-governance.md

   - *SHOULD* be an escalation point for technical discussions and decisions in the subproject
   - *SHOULD* set milestone priorities or delegate this responsibility
   - Number: 2-3
   - Membership tracked in [sigs.yaml]

+- Subproject Leads
+  - Track and coordinate work
+  - Ensure decisions are made are documented
+  - Number 1-2
+  - Membership tracked in [sigs.yaml]

 ### Member